 - How will the smart, connected product and the company’s IoT platform work to fulfill requirements?

 - What conclusions can be drawn from the data once it is in the IoT platform?

 - Should the data be analyzed manually?

 - Should machine learning be applied?

 - What data trends are precursors to events critical to the smart, connected product?

 The powerful aspect of this use of a Digital Twin is that you can answer these questions without any physical prototype or testing.
 Everything is digital.
 So you are getting smarter about the operation of this product without spending any money to build anything physical.

 What’s the outcome here?

 As a result, those companies are going to want to adopt more proven and standardized practices.
-Virtually Prototyping with Digital Twins is not there yet.
-But given the rush of companies towards the Internet of Things, I expect the demand for this practice to only increase.
+Virtually prototyping with Digital Twins is not there yet.
+But given the rush of companies toward the Internet of Things, I expect the demand for this practice to only increase.